Senate may rein in Microsoft’s billion-dollar Army program using HoloLens

-A Senate committee’s proposed freezing half of the funding available to an Army program involving Microsoft Corp., pending greater transparency into the program’s cost and performance.
+A Senate committee has proposed freezing half of the funding available to an Army program involving Microsoft, pending greater transparency into the program’s cost and performance.

 The program, known as the Integrated Visual Augmentation System, or IVAS, aims to develop a “heads-up display” for U.S. ground forces, similar to the displays fighter pilots use in the cockpit.
 The system would enable commanders to project information onto a visor in front of a soldier’s face, and would include other features such as night vision.